danig89/School_District_Analysis/README.md

 ### How does replacing the ninth-grade scores affect the following:
 - Math and reading scores by grade
   - Reading scores decreased for majority of the schools' ninth graders.
-  - Math scores do not seem to have an affect.
+  - Math scores do not seem to have been affected.

 - Scores by school spending
   - For spending range $585-629, the average math score, percentage Passing Reading, and percentage Overall Passing decreased.
 Percentage Passing Math increased.